Blog

 Why am I anxious?

-From an evolutionary perspective, anxiety can be seen as an “early warning system” that helps us prepare for possible danger ahead.
-Having such an alarm is very useful.
-The problem is when anxiety doesn’t turn off, or when it gets triggered too easily (e.g. when the threats are imagined or exaggerated).
+From an evolutionary perspective, anxiety can be seen as an “early warning system” that helps us prepare for danger.
+Such an alarm is useful, especially if we don’t want to get eaten by a lion, make a major social faux pas etc.: anxiety motivates us to prepare….
+The problem arises only when anxiety doesn’t turn off, or when it gets triggered too easily (that is, when the threats are either imagined or exaggerated).

 Too much anxiety can have profoundly negative effects on our life.
-It can rob us of the pleasure of being alive—which is our birthright—instead, jailing us in a claustrophobic prison of our own making.
-Long lasting anxiety is closely related to chronic stress, which can make us sicker, age more quickly, and die younger.
-It’s no fun.
+It can rob us of the pleasure of being alive — which is our birthright as conscious creatures — instead jailing us in a claustrophobic prison of our own making.
+Long lasting anxiety is closely related to chronic stress, which can make us sicker, make us age more quickly and make die younger.
+It’s no joke.

 How do people cope with anxiety?